substratusai/kubeai/docs/papers/llm-load-balancing-at-scale-chwbl.md

 # LLM Load Balancing at Scale

+*Using Consistent Hashing with Bounded Loads*

-**TLDR:** Applying the Consistent Hashing with Bounded Loads (CHWBL) algorithm to LLM Load Balancing results in dramatic performance improvements over the default random strategy built into Kubernetes (99.5% reduction in TTFT).
+**TLDR:** Applying the Consistent Hashing with Bounded Loads (CHWBL) algorithm to LLM Load Balancing results in dramatic performance improvements over the default random strategy built into Kubernetes (`TODO`% reduction in TTFT).

 ## Introduction